sherlockode/advanced-content-bundle/Resources/doc/export.md

 Export
 ======

-The export command will generate yaml files of your existing content types, page types, pages and their content.
+The export command will generate yaml files of your existing page types, pages and their content.

 ## Configuration